Playwright automation checklist to reduce flaky tests

 Your team needs to ship features.
 Period.
 So how do you deal with flaky tests without grinding everything to a halt?

 Found a flaky test that's driving everyone nuts?
 Don't just disable it and forget about it.
-Put it in timeout instead.
+Put it in a timeout instead.

 Tag it with something like @flaky and exclude it from your main pipeline.